muayyad-alsadi/docker-jumpshell/README.md

 the shell of the desired user is set to `docker-jumpshell.sh` which has more complex logic but it's safe because the user can't `sudo` it the shell is executed when users access it remotely via `ssh`

+## Group Access

+If a container is to be accessed by more than one user, create a UNIX group for that by typing `groupadd jumpshell-mygroup` then add users to that group, then run your docker containers with label `group=mygroup`

+NOTE: we have added `jumpshell-` prefix to UNIX group name that is omitted from docker label.
+The reason behind this is to allow you so that UNIX `admin` is not `jumpshell-admin`